 Most Weight Loss Apps Come Up Short

 When we consider the essential qualities of a wellness app, we immediately see that most apps, including all of the free ones, fall well short.
-The most obvious omissions from most of the nutrition apps are their lack of personal support, and disregard for the psychological component of weight loss and wellness.
+The most obvious omissions from most of nutrition apps are their lack of personal support and disregard for the psychological component of weight loss and wellness.